-- (5) an annotation by the creditor or a person engaged in the practice of assembling or evaluating consumer credit information, to reference the servicemember's military status on his or her credit report; or, - (6) a change in the terms offered or conditions required for issuance of insurance.
+- (4) an insurer's refusal to sell insurance coverage; - (5) an annotation by the creditor or a person engaged in the practice of assembling or evaluating consumer credit information, to reference the servicemember's military status on his or her credit report; or, - (6) a change in the terms offered or conditions required for issuance of insurance.

-Creditors may, however, take adverse action against a servicemember who fails to comply with obligations after they are adjusted by reason of the act.
-The act does not appear to preclude insurers or creditors from offering different terms or conditions, denying credit, or taking other adverse actions based solely on the servicemember's status in anticipation that the servicemember might later invoke a right under the act.
+Creditors may, however, take adverse action against a servicemember who fails to comply with obligations after they are adjusted by reason of the Act.
+The Act does not appear to preclude insurers or creditors from offering different terms or conditions, denying credit, or taking other adverse actions based solely on the servicemember's status in anticipation that the servicemember might later invoke a right under the Act.

-Legal representatives.
+Legal representation.

 Sec.
 109 (50 U.S.C.
 App. § 519).
-Legal representatives, such as attorneys or persons possessing a power of attorney, may assert the benefits of the act when acting on the servicemember's behalf.
+The Act added new section 109 to clarify that legal representatives, such as attorneys or persons possessing a power of attorney, may assert the benefits of the Act when acting on the servicemember's behalf.
+Prior to the Act, courts had sometimes denied a motion for a stay or other relief requested by a servicemember's attorney in an action on behalf of the servicemember.
+This section states that the use of the word "servicemember" includes persons with legal authority to act on their behalf.

-Title II: General Relief
+II.
+General Relief

-Sections 201 through 207 describe the general relief available in most kinds of court actions.
+Sections 201 through 207 describe the general relief available to servicemembers in most kinds of court actions.
 They serve to suspend civil liabilities of military personnel and preserve causes of action either for or against them.